Tips¶

 ---

-1. Run `git diff --staged` to see the changes, then generate a commit message based on the changes.
+1. Run `git diff --staged` to see the changes.

-3. Check branch context - `git branch --show-current` and `git remote -v` for project context
+3. Check branch context — `git branch --show-current` and `git remote -v`.

-- `feat:` for new features
+- feat: new features

-- `fix:` for bug fixes
+- fix: bug fixes

-- `docs:` for documentation changes
+- docs: documentation

 ---